scikit-hep/scikit-hep.github.io/pages/developers/pytest.md

 If you have to call something that is expensive or hard to call, it is often better to mock it.
 To isolate parts of your own code for "unit" testing, mocking is useful too.
 Combined with monkey patching (shown in an earlier example), this is a very powerful tool!

 Say we want to write a function that calls matplotlib.
 We could use `pytest-mpl` to capture images and compare them in our test, but that's an integration test, not a unit test; and if something does go wrong, we are stuck comparing pictures, and we don't know how our usage of matplotlib changed from the test report.
 Let's see how we could mock it.
-We will use the `pytest-mock` plugin for PyTest, which simply adapts the built-in `unittest.mock` in a more native PyTest fashion as fixtures and such.
+We will use the `pytest-mock` plugin for pytest, which simply adapts the built-in `unittest.mock` in a more native pytest fashion as fixtures and such.

 ```python